Clubs & Activities

 CodeX2

-CodeX2 is an inclusive place welcoming people of all coding and technology experience levels (no experience required)!
-Live training sessions provide by coding professional and industry leaders.
-Coding certificates with completion of training activities; connections with local Maine coding internships; and a Hackathon experience with opportunities to win great prizes!
-For any questions contact: Advisor: Ms. Plummer
+CodeX2 is an inclusive computer club welcoming people of all coding and technology experience levels.
+Through live training sessions provided by coding professionals and industry leaders, we give club members instruction in today’s latest coding technology and real-word applications.
+You can also receive coding certificates with completion of training activities.
+We offer connections for local Maine coding internships and run biannual hackathons with opportunities to win great prizes!
+If you'd like to become part of a motivated and welcoming community and are interested in solving problems, reach out to: info@codex2.org!
+For any questions contact: Advisor: Ms. Plummer: mplummer@falmouthschools.org

 DECA